-Specifically, a possessor of a fee, reversionary, or easement interest in real property, including an owner, lessee, or other lawful occupant, would not owe a duty of care to a trespasser and would not be liable to a trespasser for physical harm caused by the possessor's failure to exercise reasonable care to put the land in a condition reasonably safe for the trespasser or to carry on activities on the property so as not to endanger trespassers.
+The bill would create the "Trespass Liability Act" to specify that a possessor of a fee, reversionary, or easement interest in land, including an owner, lessee, or other lawful occupant, would not owe a duty of care to a trespasser and would not be liable to a trespasser for physical harm caused by the possessor's failure to exercise reasonable care to put the land in a condition reasonably safe for the trespasser or to carry on activities on the land so as not to endanger trespassers.

-A possessor of real property could be subject to liability for physical injury or death to a trespasser, however, if any of the following applied:

-- -- The possessor injured the trespasser by willful and wanton misconduct. - -- The possessor was aware of the trespasser's presence on the property, or in the exercise of ordinary care should have known of the trespasser's presence, and failed to use ordinary care to prevent injury to him or her arising from active negligence. - -- The possessor knew, or from facts within his or her knowledge should have known, that trespassers constantly intruded on a limited area of the property and the trespasser was harmed as a result of the possessor's failure to carry on an activity involving a risk of death or serious bodily harm with reasonable care for the trespasser's safety.
+A possessor could be subject to liability for physical injury or death to a trespasser, however, as follows: 1) the possessor injured the trespasser by willful and wanton misconduct; 2) the possessor was aware of the trespasser's presence on the land, or in the exercise of ordinary care should have known of the trespasser's presence, and failed to use ordinary care to prevent injury to him or her arising from active negligence; or 3) the possessor knew, or should have known, that trespassers constantly intruded on a limited area of the land and the trespasser was harmed as a result of the possessor's failure to carry on an activity in that limited area involving a risk of death or serious bodily harm with reasonable care for the trespasser's safety.

-A possessor of real property also could be subject to liability for injury or death to a trespasser if the trespasser were a child injured by an artificial condition on the property and all of the following applied:
+A possessor also could be subject to liability for injury or death to a trespasser if the trespasser were a child injured by an artificial condition on the property and all of the following applied:

-- -- The possessor knew or had reason to know that a child would be likely to trespass on the place where the condition existed. - -- The possessor knew or had reason to know of the condition and realized or should have realized that the condition would involve an unreasonable risk of death or serious bodily harm to a child. - -- The injured child, because of his or her youth, did not discover the condition or realize the risk involved in intermeddling with it or in coming within the area made dangerous by it.
+- -- The possessor knew or had reason to know that a child would be likely to trespass on the place where the condition existed. - -- The possessor knew or had reason to know of the condition and realized or should have realized that the condition would involve an unreasonable risk of death or serious bodily harm to a child. - -- The injured child, because of his or her youth, did not discover the condition or realize the risk involved in intermeddling with it or in coming within the area made dangerous by it. - -- The utility to the possessor of maintaining the condition and the burden of eliminating the danger were slight compared with the risk to the child. - -- The possessor failed to exercise reasonable care to eliminate the danger or otherwise to protect the child.